eclipse-che/che-docs/src/main/_docs/use-che-as-an-ide/ide-debug.md

 The Debug Configuration window allows the following configuration for the Zend Debugger Client:

 - `Break at first line`.
 Determines whether to break the execution at the very first line, hit by the PHP interpreter.
 Enabled by default.
 It is useful to easily find the app's entry point.
 You may want to switch this option off if you defined your own breakpoint and you are not interesting at breaking the execution at the first line.
 - `Client host/IP`.
 The host/IP on which to bind the server socket for listening for new debug sessions.
 The default host is `localhost`.
-Changing it should be only necessary if the PHP engine is running in a different workspace machine or outside of the Che workspace at all.
+Changing it should be only necessary if the PHP engine is running in a different workspace machine or outside of the {{site.product_mini_name}} workspace at all.
 - `Debug port`.
 The port on which to bind the server socket for listening for new debug sessions.
 The default port is `10137`.
 It should be rarely necessary to change it.
 - `Use SSL encryption`.
 Whether to use SSL encryption for the debugging communication between the PHP engine and the Zend Debugger Client.
 Disabled by default.